timboudreau/shutesburybroadband/broadbandFaq.md

 **Can I Volunteer To Help With The Pole Inventory?**

 Yes!
 It is happening in the fall of 2014.
-Apply on the [mailing list](http://url.example).
+Apply on the [mailing list via the town website](http://www.shutesbury.org/broadband).

 **Are we doing GPON or Active Ethernet**